arslansherazi/arslansherazi/README.md

 • Building user-friendly frontends with ReactJS for web apps and React Native for mobile apps.

-Machine learning, data science, full stack development, AI, and data scrapping are some of the many fields that interest me, and I plan to keep learning new skills and improving them in these fields.
+Machine learning, data science, full stack development, AI, and data scrapping are some of the many fields that interest me, and I plan to keep learning new skills and improving them in these fields. <br><br>